 Start With Your Climate

-Hot, sunny regions benefit from reflective surfaces and radiant barriers.
+- Hot, sunny regions → reflective surfaces, radiant barriers

-Areas with temperature swings need high R-value insulation.
+- Areas with temperature swings → high R-value insulation

 Think About Your Budget